cloudfoundry/diego-release/CONTRIBUTING.md

 To be able to run the integration test suite ("inigo"), you'll need to have a local [Concourse](http://concourse.ci) VM.
 Follow the instructions on the Concourse [README](https://github.com/concourse/concourse/blob/master/README.md) to set it up locally using [vagrant](https://www.vagrantup.com/).
 Download the fly CLI as instructed and move it somewhere visible to your `$PATH`.

-### Running the experimental SQL unit tests
+### Running the SQL unit tests

-To run the experimental SQL unit tests locally requires running MySQL and Postgres with the correct configuration.
+To run the SQL unit tests locally requires running MySQL and Postgres with the correct configuration.

 On OS X, follow these steps to install and configure MySQL and Postgres: